bartvanhoey/DomainDrivenDesignWorkshop/exercises/exercise-006-do-not-include-domain-logic-in-repositories.md

 We had to copy/paste/modify the code.
 What if the definition of the activeness changes?
 We should not forget to update both places.
 This is a duplication of a business logic, which is pretty dangerous.

 A good solution to this problem is the *Specification Pattern*!
+We will see it in action in exercise 007.

 [< back to theory](../docs/part3/part3-Implementation-The-Building-Blocks.md#theory_exercise_006)